 LTCF — License to Carry Firearm

-Constitutional Carry is the ability to carry a firearm without restriction from the government.
+Constitutional carry is the ability to carry a firearm without restriction from the government.
 In a constitutional carry state, there is no licensing or training required to legally carry a firearm.
 Some states with permitless carry have implemented certain policies that restrict the method of carry or who can carry.
-Some require you to be 21, others require you to be a resident of that state and others only allow concealed or open carry.
+Some require you to be 21, while other states require you to be a resident of that state or only allow concealed or open carry.